-Animal rights activists live all around the world and spend some or most of their time protesting or otherwise working against factory farming, and animal testing and other abuses of the animal kingdom.
-An animal activist believes that animals deserve to live happy, cruelty-free lives, and in addition does something towards a world where that is possible.
+Animal rights activists are people living all over the world who spend some or most of their time protesting or otherwise working against factory farming, animal testing and other abuses of the animal kingdom.
+An animal activist believes that animals deserve to live happy, cruelty-free lives, and in addition they do something to help create a world where that is possible.

 What many people don’t realize is that animal rights activists aren’t just the people you see holding up signs when you’re commuting to work in the morning.
 They’re certainly not violent protestors who burn down lab buildings with the animals inside.

-In fact, they’re people you work with, people in your family, and people you pass on the street every day on your way to work.
+In fact, they’re people you work with, people in your family, and people you pass on the street every day.
 Sure, some of them do hold signs and attend protests.
 Others are animal rights activists in their own way.

 So what are animal rights activists — and should you maybe be one, too?
 Let’s dive deep into this subject and figure out what animal activism really means for people who love animals.

 What Are Animal Rights Activists?

 An animal rights activist is someone who believes in justice for all animals.
-They don’t condone animal testing, factory farming, and other systemic mistreatment of animals, nor do they believe in using harsh animal training methods or other pursuits that cause animals pain or discomfort.
-A key concept is in the name – rights.
-Animal rights activists recognize much higher rights for animals to exists and live than the current society in general does, and they work to change this.
+They don’t condone animal testing, factory farming, or any other systematic mistreatment of animals, nor do they believe in harsh animal training methods, or other pursuits that cause animals pain or discomfort.
+A key concept is in the name — rights.
+Animal rights activists recognize animals as having much wider rights to exist and live freely than society in general currently does, and they work to make these rights a reality.

-Most animal rights activists are either vegetarian or vegan, and many consider themselves environmental activists, as well.
-Their primary goal is to end speciesism and create a world in which humans and other animals can live with one another in peace and without one species dominating another.
+Most animal rights activists are either vegetarian or vegan, and many consider themselves environmental activists as well.
+Their primary goal is to end speciesism and create a world in which humans and other animals can live with one another in peace, without one species dominating another.

-There are lots of folks making major waves in the animal rights fight.
-Here are some high-profile names.
+There are a lot of folks making major waves in the animal rights fight.
+Here are some high-profile names: